Oakley SurgeryTel: 01256 770212

 Overton SurgeryTel: 01256 770212

 Friends and Family Survey - We are dedicated to patient care and improving our service.
 We would like to hear your feedback about your experience.
-Please complete the Friends and Family Survey below.
+Please complete the Friends and Family Survey in Have your say.

 Women between 25 and 65 are routinely sent reminders for cervical smears.
 You will be notified when one is due.
 Please book cervical smears as a 15 minute appointment with a practice nurse.